 • The 2 mg strength comes in a pen that contains 4 doses.

-Does Ozempic Require a Prescription?
+Does Ozempic Require A Prescription?

 Yes.
 Ozempic is a prescription drug for treating Type 2 Diabetes and related cardiovascular conditions in adults.
 If you plan to use Ozempic for another purpose, such as weight loss, your doctor will need to write you an “off-label” prescription.